 - There are more gameplay features like Match Call from Pokemon GSC.
-Double battles are more common and you can battle 2 trainers at once if seen by both at the same time.
+Double battles are more common and can involve two trainers at once if seen by both at the same time.

 - Some of the inevitable Legendary Pokemon are somewhat altered in level and moveset.